• Skip to main content

 My 2022 Author Goals, and 2021 Writing Year in Review

-8th January 2022 by claireladds Leave a Comment
+8th January 2022 by claireladds 1 Comment

 It’s taken me a little while to write this post.
 I promised I would write an update on the goals I set at the beginning of 2021 – although, to be honest, I almost didn’t.
 It wasn’t a great year, by any means, for so many different reasons (pandemic included).
 I’d set lofty goals and they were always going to be tough to achieve, but they gave me something to aim for.
 When you read what they were, below, you’ll see what I mean – and I’ll state up front that I definitely didn’t get anywhere near achieving them.